benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/context-api/params.md

 # `params` - Route Parameters

 - **Type**: Object
 - **Description**: The `params` object contains routing parameters derived from placeholder directory and file names (parts of the path wrapped in square brackets).
-For query string parameters, you'll need to parse them manually from `request.url`.
+Query string params are also available on the same object.

 ## Route Parameters